DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

   <h3>High quality, far lower runtime</h3>

-  <p>The benchmark spans 21 structured combinatorial-optimization target distributions across seven problem classes — coloring, MAXSAT, maximum independent set, minimum dominating set, packing LP, multidimensional knapsack, and TSP — each pairing a problem with a hidden distribution family.
-Aggregated over all 21 targets:</p>
+  <p>The benchmark spans 21 structured combinatorial-optimization target distributions across seven problem classes — coloring, MAXSAT, maximum independent set, minimum dominating set, packing LP, multidimensional knapsack, and TSP.
+Each target pairs a familiar hard optimization problem with a hidden distribution family.
+The learner sees public samples and the scoring rule, but not the family identity, hidden rule, optimum solutions, optimum objective values, or test performance.</p>

+  <p>The aggregate story is strong, but the corrected comparison is important: the current paper compares against the <em>fast high-quality heuristic</em> $h_{\mathrm{fast}}^{95}$, not the old quality-best heuristic summary.
+This baseline is the fastest heuristic whose quality is at least 95% of the best heuristic quality for the problem family.
+That makes the runtime comparison tougher and more meaningful: it asks whether synthesis beats a heuristic that is already trying to be both good and fast.</p>

   <div class="stat-strip fade-in">
     <div class="stat">